liminalsunset/basic/README.md

 After you've created and activated your virtual environment (venv):
     ** should I add that you'll see the venv before your directory name in terminal? ** Also, I did look into this and your do want your virtualenv at the top of your root directory (the same directory that contains your project--but you could be more organized and nerdy about it and there's like, virtualenvwrapper too: https://stackoverflow.com/questions/1783146/where-in-a-virtualenv-does-the-custom-code-go/1783482#1783482)

+4. Check if you have pip installed (pip3 on mac or pip on windows, should display a list of commands)
 5. python3 -m pip install Django
+OR pip3 install Django==4.0
+6. run python3 -m django to check install, close and reopen terminal?
+I dont know if you have to do this if youre using a virtual environment?

 6. It might be suggested you update pip (skip this otherwise): python3 -m pip install --upgradepip